obriencj/koji-habitude/README.md

 ## AI Assistance Disclaimer

-This project was developed with assistance from [Claude](https://claude.ai) (Claude 3.5 Sonnet) via Cursor IDE.
-The AI assistant helped with bootstrapping and documentation while following the project's functional programming principles and coding standards.
+This project was developed with assistance from [Claude](https://claude.ai) (Claude 3.5 Sonnet) via [Cursor IDE](https://cursor.io).
+The AI assistant helped with bootstrapping, unit tests, and documentation while following the project's functional programming principles and coding standards.

-See VIBE.md for a very human blurb about how much of an impact this has had on various files.
+See [VIBE.md](VIBE.md) for a very human blurb about how much of an impact this has had on various files.

 ## License

-This project is licensed under the GNU General Public License v3.0.

-koji-habitude - Synchronize local koji data expectations with hub instance Copyright (C) 2025 Christopher O'Brien

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by